Sinopec breaks directional drilling record at depth of 8,874 meters

 Researchers at the Shunbei oil and gas field have been developing and using ultra-deep well drilling technologies since 2002, using the tech in nearly 40 wells with depths of more than 8,000 meters in the oil and gas field.

-It currently has annual production capacities of 1 million tonnes of crude oil and 400 million cubic meters of natural gas, and expects to raise its annual crude oil and natural gas outputs to 1.7 million tonnes and 5 billion cubic meters, respectively, by 2025, the company said.
+It currently has annual production capacities of 1 million metric tons of crude oil and 400 million cubic meters of natural gas, and expects to raise its annual crude oil and natural gas outputs to 1.7 million tons and 5 billion cubic meters, respectively, by 2025, the company said.